What to Know About the Substance Abuse Counseling Certification and Licensure Process

 • Clinical SUD Counselor – Offers a high level of counseling with minimal supervision through extensive training, experience, and a master’s degree.

-Two Big Organizations Cover the Examination Process for Substance Abuse and Addiction Counselors Across the Country
+Two Major Organizations Cover the Examination Process

 NAADAC – The Association for Addiction Professionals